MaryNarain/MaryNarainsamy.github.io/README.md

     <ul>
       <li>Built a console App that runs on a daily basis and checks all user access, then stores the file in blob storage, to be used for fire drill when necessary.</li>
       <li>The app interface was created in PowerApps, backend was coded as a console app using C# and run daily.</li>
-      <li>Other projects include, my portfolio is developed using React.js.</li>
     </ul>
   </div>
   <div>